 Valor maintains a current address and phone number for each student.
 Address forms are filled out at Registration.
 Included in this form is emergency contact information.
-If at any time during the semester a change of address or phone number is made, the student must make changes to their contact information in Populi.
+If at any time during the semester, a change of address or phone number is made, the student must make changes to their contact information in Populi.
 Students must also ensure that they have an updated FERPA form on file.
+Please review for additional information on the Family Educational Rights and Privacy Act (FERPA).
+Family Education Rights and Privacy Act (FERPA) - Valor Christian College (valorcollege.edu)

-In addition, each accepted on-campus student must have a current medical form on file prior to moving into the residence hall.
+In addition, each accepted on-campus student must have a current medical form on file before moving into the residence hall.